Doctoral Degree Policies

 The supervisory committee will have at least four members.
 The members consist of:

 - The major adviser, who must be a full or affiliate member of the graduate faculty Level 1.
 The student selects the adviser with approval of the program administrator and the Dean of the Graduate College.
 The major adviser-student relationship must be a mutually acceptable one.
 The major adviser will act as the chair of the student's supervisory committee and will be in charge of the Plan of Study.
-The remaining members of the committee must be agreed upon by the student, the major adviser, and the Dean of the Graduate College.
+The remaining members of the committee must be agreed upon by the student and the major adviser.

-- A second member, who must be a full or associate member of the graduate faculty.
+- A second member, who must be a full or affiliate member of the graduate faculty.

 - A third member, who could be either a faculty member or a qualified off-campus expert in the field.
-If this committee member is not a full or associate member of the graduate faculty, the approval of the Dean of the Graduate College is required.
-Approval by the dean requires a recommendation from the program administrator accompanied by rationale and a curriculum vitae.
+If this committee member is not a full or affiliate member of the graduate faculty, the approval of the Dean of the Graduate College is required.
+Approval by the dean requires a memo from the program/department chair explaining the qualifications of the person to be on the committee and the person's curriculum vitae.

 - The Graduate School Representative (GSR) is chosen by the student, in consultation with the committee chair, at the time of the supervisory committee formation.